fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

-Whether to connect to [FluxNinja Cloud Controller](/reference/fluxninja.md).
+Whether to connect to [Aperture Cloud Controller](/reference/fluxninja.md).

-Enabling this flag configures various agent components to point to the FluxNinja Cloud Controller, for example configures remote etcd endpoint and disables local Prometheus OTel pipelines.
+Enabling this flag configures various agent components to point to the Aperture Cloud Controller, for example configures remote etcd endpoint and disables local Prometheus OTel pipelines.